-Accounting principles generally accepted in the United States of America require that the management's discussion on pages 1-9, schedules of revenues, expenditures and changes in fund balances - budget and actuals on pages 58-59, and the pension and OPEB schedules on pages 60-63 be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedules of revenues, expenditures and changes in fund balances - budget and actuals, and the pension and OPEB schedules be presented to supplement the basic financial statements.
 Such information is the responsibility of management and, although not a part of the basic financial statements is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.